Victoria mobile clinic delivers critical healthcare to those in urgent need

 A need for kindness

-Lundgren says the mental health intervention and outreach in the mobile clinic has already made an impact.
+According to Lundgren, the mental health intervention and outreach in the mobile clinic has made an immediate impact.
 Among their first mobile clinic clients was someone who hadn’t accessed any health services for over 20 years due to mental health issues and stigma.
 During that first encounter, she says, “the client was started on medications for anxiety and depression, and was connected to the Counsellor at Cool Aid Community Health Centre.
 The client was also started on antibiotics for extensive infected wounds on his lower legs.”

 Karen Lundgren, Cool Aid Clinical Nurse Leader, says connecting one-on-one with people is key to bringing them into the healthcare system.
 “People have felt so judged and stigmatized when it comes to substance use, sexual orientation, race or religion,” she says.
 PHOTO BY KAREN MACKENROT